-Foróige Clubs are a safe place for young people to hang out, meet new friends and have a voice.
-What makes a Foróige Club different to other youth clubs is that it is run by the young people themselves.
+Foróige Clubs are a safe, enjoyable place for young people to hang out, meet new friends, get involved in activities and have a voice.
+What makes a Foróige Club different to other youth clubs is that it is run by the young people themselves, with support from Volunteer Adult leaders.
 This allows them to believe in themselves, make decisions and practice leadership.

 The first Foróige Club was established in Mooncoin, Co.
-Kilkenny in 1952 and now there are over 600 volunteer-led clubs in 26 counties across the country.
-The members of the Club elect a committee which includes a Chairperson, Secretary, Public Relations Officer and Treasurer.
+Kilkenny in 1952 and now there are over 600 (530) volunteer-led clubs in 26 counties across the country.
+The members of the Club elect a committee that includes a Chairperson, Secretary, Public Relations Communications Officer and Treasurer.
 This gives them a chance to experience democracy first hand.
 The committee then works with the members and is supported by the adult club leaders to control and manage the club.
-This ensures that members are participating in activities they really want to do and will therefore get the most out of.
-Club members are 12 to 18 year olds from the local area.
+This ensures that members are participating in activities they really want to do and will, therefore, get the most out of.
+Club members are 12 to 18-year-olds from the local area.
 Certain clubs are targeted at younger members aged 12 to 14 or older members aged 15 to 18.

 Foróige Clubs generally meet one night a week for 1 ½ - 2 hours.
 The club night begins with a formal meeting, led by the club committee to make decisions about the club.
 Then members decide if they want to work on a project based on Foróige’s education programmes or just hang out with their friends, enjoying games or activities.